telerik/xaml-docs/controls/radgridview/managing-data/deleting-entry.md

 __GridView__ allows you to easily delete rows using the `Del` key or programmatically.

 The control doesn't have built-in UI for deleting rows, but it provides a command that allows to do that easily.
-The [RadGridViewCommands.Delete({%slug gridview-commands-overview%}) is a `RoutedUICommand` that can be assigned directly to a button or any other element that supports commands.
+The [RadGridViewCommands.Delete]({%slug gridview-commands-overview%}) is a `RoutedUICommand` that can be assigned directly to a button or any other element that supports commands.
 The command can be executed also manually in code.

 Another option to delete rows is to remove the data items from the `ItemsSource` collection of the `RadGridView`.